-At 14, Angelina beat more than 500 teenagers at a talent competition in Hunan, China.
-The result landed her several radio programs in Chinese radio talk shows and music radios, which in turn paved the way for a career on the entertainment industry.
+At 14, Angelina beat more than 5,000 teenagers at a talent competition in China.
+The result landed her several radio programs in Chinese radio talk shows and music radios, as well as TV programs, which in turn paved the way for a career in the entertainment industry.

-Angelina’s passion in finance industry was triggered by “Stock Market Live”, the 1st daily live stock market program in Information Channel, Hunan State TV Station, China, which was hosted by Angelina.
+Angelina was discovered by the president of the Information Channel at Hunan TV (aka Hunan Broadcasting System).
+Her passion in the finance industry was triggered by “Stock Market Live”, the 1st daily live stock market program in the Information TV Channel, which was hosted by Angelina.

-After her first TV program’s success, Angelina became the on-air-broadcaster of “Information Café”, which was aired Monday through Friday, providing Chinese stock information during Hunan news morning show; providing mid-day market updates and 3 PM market closing report.
+After her first TV program’s success, Angelina became the on-air-broadcaster of “Information Café”, which aired Monday through Friday, providing Chinese stock information during Hunan news morning shows; providing mid-day market updates and 3 PM market closing reports.

 Simultaneously, Angelina was also an on-air-broadcaster of the following TV programs: